astropy/pyvo/docs/registry/index.rst

   >>> import warnings
   >>> warnings.filterwarnings('ignore', module="astropy.io.votable.*")
   >>>
   >>> archives = vo.regsearch(servicetype='image', waveband='x-ray')
   >>> pos = SkyCoord.from_name('Cas A')
   >>> len(archives)   # doctest: +IGNORE_OUTPUT
   33

 There are also other type of services that you can choose via the ``servicetype`` parameter, for more details see :py:class:`~pyvo.registry.Servicetype`.

 You can learn more about the archives by printing their titles and access URL:

 .. doctest-remote-data::

-  >>> for service in archives:    # doctest: +ELLIPSIS ...     print(service.res_title, service.access_url)
+  >>> for service in archives:
+  ...     print(service.res_title, service.access_url)
   Chandra X-ray Observatory Data Archive https://cda.harvard.edu/cxcsiap/queryImages?
   Chandra Source Catalog http://cda.cfa.harvard.edu/cscsiap/queryImages?
   Chandra Source Catalog Release 1 http://cda.cfa.harvard.edu/csc1siap/queryImages?
   ...

 It is not neccessary to keep track of the URL because you can search images directly from the registry record, for example using the Chandra X-ray Observatory (CDA) service and the ``search`` method, inserting the position and size for the desired object.

 .. doctest-remote-data::